shawn-mcgee/Mulberry/readme.md

 | Shawn    | 1️⃣  | 1️⃣  | 1️⃣  | 1️⃣  | ❌      |     |

 ### Schedule
 The player can establish villager schedules using a simple table like the one below.
-In the following example, the villagers Shannon and Shawn are nocturnal, so their schedules are arranged for them to work at night and sleep during the day; whereas Shamus and Sheryl or diurnal.
+In the following example, the villagers Shannon and Shawn are nocturnal, so their schedules are arranged for them to work at night and sleep during the day; whereas Shamus and Sheryl are diurnal.

 | Villager | 12AM | 1AM | 2AM | 3AM | 4AM | 5AM | 6AM | ... |
 | -------- | ---- | --- | --- | --- | --- | --- | --- | --- |